 - They have little to no regulations.

 - They are known to use Aggressive Investment Strategies.

 Hedge Funds Organization Structure

-- The major organizational structure that you will find for Hedge Funds is the one with a General/Limited Partnership Model.
+- The primary organizational structure for Hedge Funds is the one with a General/Limited Partnership Model.

-You can check out the infographic for the diagrammatic representation of the Hedge Fund structure.
+You can check out the infographic for the diagrammatic representation of the What is Hedge Fund?

 Reading time: 90 seconds

 Hedge Fund Managers are compensated with two types of Fees: